Kx1009/COMP2042_CW_SohKaiXuan/README/README.md

 the `Button` class is used to handle the creation of `Button` objects in some screens and their respective functionalities.

 ### Game Level
-Addition of `LevelFactory` class which is able to create a `Level` is one of the key changes.
-The `Level` class is the parent class of all game level class such as `Level1` and `Level2` which extends `World`.
+`LevelFactory` class is used to create a `Level` object which is the parent class of all game level classes extending `World` such as `Level1` and `Level2`.
 The existence of `Level` class is to prevent the redundant declarations and instantiations of identical logics and objects used in all game levels such as the creation of `Animal` object and the `timer` to start the game.
 In this case, all the game level will only have to call `super(x)` indicating the corresponding game level number, the y-coordinate for the water boundaries and the instantiation of Obstacles object or WaterPlatform object following with adding these objects into the background.
 By implementing **Factory Pattern**, the `LevelFactory` is implemented in the main while creating each game level object instead of